This post may contain affiliate links. Please read our disclosure policy.

 4 apple scones on a small baking sheet.

-1. Bake for 12-15 minutes or until golden brown.
-Let cool on baking sheet for a minute, then transfer onto wire rack.
+1. Bake: Cook in the oven at the preheated temperature for 12-15 minutes or until the scones are golden brown.
+After removing, let them cool on the baking sheet for 5 minutes before transferring to a wire rack.

-2. Make a glaze by whisking together powdered 1/2 cup powdered sugar, 1 tablespoon of heavy cream or milk, and 1 teaspoon of maple syrup.
-Spread over cooled scones.
+2. Make the Glaze: In a small bowl, whisk together 1/2 cup of powdered sugar, 1 tablespoon of heavy cream or milk, and 1 teaspoon of maple syrup until smooth.
+Drizzle the glaze over the cooled scones.

 three frosted scones on a cooling rack.